-In 2017, Russell founded Ars Nota, a historical music notation study group that meets weekly on Columbia's campus to sing medieval and Renaissance music from facsimiles of its original sources.
-The picture above is taken from a short documentary his friend Rebecca Rom-Frank made about the group, "Ars Nota: Singing from the Source."
-Ars Nota is supported in 2018-19 by the Department of Music's Serwer Fund.
-In 2018, he also participated in Susan Boynton's FAB-Musiconis exchange with students at Sorbonne University in Paris, helping to index a bilingual database of medieval music iconography.
+Russell has maintained an active extracurricular presence in the Department of Music.
+In 2017, he founded Ars Nota, a historical music notation study group that meets regularly on Columbia's campus to sing medieval and Renaissance music from facsimiles of its original sources.
+In 2018-19, Ars Nota received financial support from the Department's Serwer Fund and was the subject of a short documentary made by Rebecca Rom-Frank ("Ars Nota: Singing from the Source").
+That year, the group met 22 times and welcomed 53 unique visitors.
+In 2018, Russell also participated in Susan Boynton's FAB-Musiconis exchange with students at Sorbonne University in Paris, helping to index a bilingual database of medieval music iconography.

 Outside of Columbia, he serves since 2017 on the faculty at Greenwood Music Camp (Junior Division) in Cummington, Massachusetts, where he teaches violin and viola and coaches chamber music to children ages 10-13 for two weeks each summer.

 [Bio updated August, 2019.
 Photo credit: Rebecca Rom Frank.]